Start Speaking Right Away With Pimsleur

 Now distributed by Simon and Schuster, the Pimsleur courses are popular with language learners because they are easy to follow and you can study with them anytime and anywhere.

 The Pimsleur language programs are mainly audio to improve your listening and speaking skills.
-I like them because hey teach natural communication instead of forcing you to memorize a bunch of random vocabulary and grammar.
-They’re a solid option for beginner and intermediate language learners, but may not be super helpful for more advanced speakers.
+I like them because they teach natural communication instead of forcing you to memorize a bunch of random vocabulary and grammar.
+They’re a solid option for beginner and intermediate language learners, but may not be helpful for more advanced speakers.

 The Pimsleur app has quite a few different features, but the main focus is always on the audio lessons.
-The additional activities and games all reinforce what you learn in the core lessons.
+The additional activities and games reinforce what you learn in the core lessons.
 This helps you remember everything later on.